A specialist clinic is a unit within a hospital that provides planned, non-admitted services.

 A new appointment at a specialist clinic is recorded when a person is seen by that particular clinic for the first time.

 The graph below shows data about new appointments.
-You can search by specialty clinic, health service and date.
+You can filter by specialty clinic and health service.

 Scroll further down for more information about the data (measures).